renexdev/programming_notes/constructors_and_destructors.md

 ####**Copy Constructor**
 There's a default copy constructor in your class.
-You don't need to to explicitly create one **unless** your class contains member variables that are pointers, and you want to achieve **deep copy**.
+You don't need to explicitly create a copy constructor **unless** your class contains member variables that are pointers, and you want to achieve **deep copy**.
 Here's an example: the output will be different if the copy constructor is removed.
 ```cpp
 class Hero{